Hadrien Feraud

-Biography
+Early life

-Hadrien Feraud was born into a musical family.
-His parents, who are also musicians, immersed him at a very young age in various musical environments including rock 'n roll, blues, funk, R&B, new wave and jazz.
+Feraud was born August 16, 1984, in Paris.
+His parents were both musicians, and from a young age Feraud was immersed in rock and roll, blues, funk, R&B, new wave, and jazz.
+He also had a deep interest in film scores.
 Feraud began studying guitar at age 8, taking lessons from his father.
-He also had a deep interest in film scores.
-By the time he was ten, he started picking up bass lines from Earth, Wind & Fire, music of the Motown era, The Police, Eric Clapton, Stevie Wonder, Michael Jackson, Prince, Chic, Donald Fagen, ZZ Top, Alanis Morissette, Sheryl Crow, Kool and the Gang, Don Blackman and later, Weather Report, Chick Corea, John McLaughlin and Herbie Hancock.
-At first, he was more interested in playing drums, but that stopped when he received a copy of The Birthday Concert by Jaco Pastorius at age 12.
-After hearing Jaco Pastorius, everything changed.
-Feraud immersed himself in studies of electric bass, analyzing the techniques of Jaco Pastorius, James Jamerson, Bernard Edwards, Nathan East, Christian McBride, Victor Bailey, Anthony Jackson, Skúli Sverrisson, Gary Willis, Matthew Garrison, Richard Bona, Linley Marthe and Jeff Berlin.
+At first, he was more interested in playing the drums, but this changed when he received a copy of The Birthday Concert by Jaco Pastorius at age 12, which sparked his interest in the electric bass, particularly Pastorius's techniques.
+Feraud immersed himself in studies of electric bass, analyzing the techniques of Pastorius, James Jamerson, Bernard Edwards, Nathan East, Christian McBride, Victor Bailey, Anthony Jackson, Skúli Sverrisson, Gary Willis, Matthew Garrison, Richard Bona, Linley Marthe and Jeff Berlin.

 Work

-Toward the end of 2004, Feraud started composing works for his first solo project in parallel to playing at several clubs and jams in the Paris scene.
+Toward the end of 2004, Feraud started composing works for his first solo project, while also playing at several clubs and jams in Paris.
+The album, Hadrien Feraud, was released in 2007 and featured guest musicians such as John McLaughlin, Biréli Lagrène, Flavio Boltro, Jean-Marie Ecay, Jean-Pierre Como, Marc Berthoumieux, Mokhtar Samba, Jim Grancamp, Jon Grancamp, Dominique Di Piazza, Thierry Eliez, and Linley Marthe.

-In 2005, John McLaughlin invited Feraud to contribute on two tracks ("For Jaco", "Senor CS") on his album Industrial Zen.
+In 2005, John McLaughlin invited Feraud to contribute on two tracks ("For Jaco" and "Senor C.S.") on his album Industrial Zen.

-This was a pivotal encounter for Feraud.

-In 2006, he finished recording his first solo album, Hadrien Feraud, together with guest musicians such as John McLaughlin, Biréli Lagrène, Flavio Boltro, Jean-Marie Ecay, Jean-Pierre Como, Marc Berthoumieux, Mokhtar Samba, Jim Grancamp, Jon Grancamp, Dominique Di Piazza, Thierry Eliez, and Linley Marthe.

-In 2007, he took part in Chick Corea's trio project.
-After that, he went on tour in North America and Canada.
-A European tour followed in 2009, as a member of John McLaughlin and the 4th dimension (with Gary Husband on keyboards and Mark Mondesir on drums).
+In 2007, he played on Chick Corea's album The Vigil.
+In 2009, he toured Europe as a member of John McLaughlin and the 4th dimension (with Gary Husband on keyboards and Mark Mondesir on drums).

 Feraud arranged and produced Biréli Lagrène's album Electric Side.

-On Tour

-2012 and 2013: toured in US and Europe with Dean Brown Band.

-2013: toured with Chick Corea & The Vigil: Chick Corea (keys), Hadrien Feraud (bass) with Marcus Gilmore on drums, saxophones, flute, bass clarinet and innovation from Tim Garland and guitarist Charles Altura.